Hire in Indonesia

 For indefinite-term employees, mandatory severance payments consist of the following:

 - Severance pay

 - Service pay

-- Compensation (remaining annual leave, repatriation expenses, other compensation as determined in employment contract)
+- Compensation (remaining annual leave, repatriation expenses, and other compensation as determined in the employment contract)

 |Severance Pay (Service Period)||Severance Pay (Monthly Salary)||Service Pay (Service Period)||Service Pay (Monthly Salary)|